 While your old site might be unattractive or simply awful to use, putting up this page is even worse.
 While your old site might be terrible it could still hold value, still allows your users to read a little about your or find your phone number etc.

 But when users are instead dumped in front of a single page with just the words “Website coming soon!”, they grow frustrated.
 While those words may excite you, they certainly do not elicit the same feelings from your potential client.

 So are landing pages bad for seo?
 No!
-Don’t do coming soon pages or coming soon content pages.
+Don’t do website holding page or coming soon content pages.
 If you have any further questions please do not hesitate to get in touch

 Why not find out what Google loves about your website and take our free SEO audit over on our Search engine optimisation page